- Cancer, sex, and sexuality

 Can sex cause cancer?

 These cancers are not caused by having sex itself, but by viruses that can be picked up during sexual activity with someone who already has the virus.
 News stories about viruses and cancer can be confusing.
 The roles of these viruses are not fully understood, but some can cause changes in the DNA of the cell.
 Most people who get these viruses never develop cancer.
-You can get more information about viruses and cancer in our document called Infectious Agents and Cancer.
+You can get more information about viruses and cancer in our document called Infections That Can Lead to Cancer.
 (See the “To learn more” section.)

 There are other risk factors involved in cancer development, even in those cancers that are promoted by viruses.
-Women who smoke cigarettes, for example, have a higher risk of cervical cancer.
+For example, women who smoke cigarettes have a higher risk of cervical cancer.
 Women who start having sex before age 18 also seem at higher risk for cancer of the cervix.